quadshot/opentickets-community/readme.txt

 == Changelog ==

+= 1.15.0 - Dev/09/2015 =
+* [new] added a method to view all tickets on an order at once
+* [tweak] broke ticket templates into small template sections

+= 1.14.14 - Dev/02/2015 =
+* [fix] fixed php syntax errors on script security

+= 1.14.13 - Dec/01/2015 =
+* [new] changed PDF font to Open Sans, for unicode character compatibility (like cyrillic)
+* [tweak] changed script security so that it is compatible with eAccelerator
+* [tweak] updated existing translation files

+= 1.14.12 - Nov/30/2015 =
+* [new] added filter to the PDF download filename
+* [improvement] saving events maintains original sub event author and content
+* [fix] repaired 'no-image' functionality on ticket branding images
+* [fix] repaired missing ticket links in completed order email edge-case

+= 1.14.11 - Nov/12/2015 =
+* [fix] fixed an edge case where an error was caused by mysql settings requiring case sensitive table names

+= 1.14.10 - Nov/12/2015 =
+* [tweak] modified extension updater to ignore encoding issues
+* [tweak] changed how updater inject's the list of extension updates

+= 1.14.9 - Nov/10/2015 =
+* [tweak] adjusted advanced tools to show all matching events in search
+* [fix] reservations bug that could combine purchase from same user into single reservation

+= 1.14.8 =
+* [new] added 'checkin only' role, which only has the ability to checkin
+* [tweak] changed needed permission for checkin from 'edit_users' to 'checkin'
+* [tweak] all users above subscriber/customer can checkin

+= 1.14.7 =
+* [new] ability to set the button text on all ticket UI buttons
+* [fix] removed php warnings

+= 1.14.6 =
+* [fix] 1970 bug on hard stop value has been resolved

+= 1.14.5 =
+* [new] ability to have a negative time formula for event sales
+* [new] ability to specify a hard stop date time for event sales
+* [improvement] changed synopsis generation for perofmance

+= 1.14.4 =
+* [improvement] performance boost for users with seating extension

+= 1.14.3 =
+* [update] new user link on edit order screen has been updated for new WC
+* [tweak] modified new reporting class to remove php 5.3 syntax

 = 1.14.2 =
 * [tweak] modified how extensions page grabs list for lower bandwidth installs
 * [tweak] modified how extension image caching works to be less of a load on server